A Travel Price Comparison for Italy Palermo vs. Amalfi for Food, Couples, Nightlife, and Beaches

 A week in Palermo or Amalfi?

-Travelers enjoy the nightlife and food when visiting the dynamic destination of Palermo.
+Travelers enjoy the nightlife and food when visiting the colorful destination of Palermo.
 This city offers a variety of activities to choose from.
 Many visitors spend time at the beach while visiting the area.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in Amalfi.
 In Amalfi, you'll find food and scuba diving and snorkeling.
 One reason most visitors come is for the food.
 Exploring the old town is a popular activity.
 With all of its activities, you can easily fill one week here.